KevinKra/BYOB/NOTES.md

 ## What is a Database?

-- A database is a collection of data stored in an organized way.
+- A database is a collection of data that can be stored, manipulated, and retrieved.
 - 2 types of databases: Relational, Non-Relational.

 ### Non-Relational Databases